-Guidelines for Paper-Based Thesis (Applied Linguistics topics only)
+Guidelines for Paper-Based Thesis

-The paper-based thesis includes introductory and conclusory chapters, a certain number of chapters consisting of papers in journal-article format, and a bibliography summarizing the sources cited throughout the thesis.
+The paper-based thesis includes introductory and conclusory chapters, a certain number of chapters consisting of chapters consisting of papers in journal-article format, and a bibliography summarizing the sources cited throughout the thesis.
 Three to five papers is the most common, but the actual number of papers included in an individual thesis can vary at the discretion of the Supervisory Committee.

 Papers should be independent documents, in journal article format, following the norms for the relevant discipline.
 Note that length of paper is part of these norms.
 Papers must be thematically related such that the contribution to knowledge emerges across the papers as a body of work.
 Connecting text between the papers is optional.
 It could be included to make the relationship between the papers more apparent, or to elaborate further when the paper length is limited by publication norms.
 A final bibliography for all sources cited in the thesis must be included, in addition to the references listed at the end of each paper.

 The introductory chapter must outline the thesis and clearly state the background to the research, and should contain a clear statement of the research question(s).
 The introduction will also include a general literature review of the area(s) relevant to the thesis as a whole; where appropriate, review of literature specific only to individual papers may be deferred until the chapters containing those papers.
 Some overlap or redundancy between the literature review in the introductory chapter and the papers might occur.